UoW-CPC/muscle-orchestrator/README.md

  # Sample command: sudo docker run -it -v ${PWD}:/muscle/data/ dkagialis/muscle /muscle/app/execute.sh ../data/input/in-1-dataset.fas
  ```

  The container initiates a MUSCLE process, takes as an input the given file, and writes the output in the folder 'data/output'.
-The process changes the prefix from 'in' to 'out'for the output file, e.g. out-1-dataset.afas in our case.
+The process changes the prefix from 'in' to 'out' in the output file, e.g. out-1-dataset.afas in our example.

  Repeat the above steps until you analyse all your files.
 When all jobs are completed you will have an output file for each input file.

 __Warning:__ Each container requires resources to run, so run in parallel as many containers you system can handle.

 You can view the logs for this process in the folder 'data/logs'.
 In this folder there is one log file for each container you start.
-These log files contain information about the input, output files, and MUSCLE phases.
+These log files contain information about input/output files, and MUSCLE processes.

 ### Phase 3 - Merge the outputs with MUSCLE profile.